-This is where you might mixed up features with benefits.
+This is where you might mix up features with benefits.
 If you just say for example:

 “With my programme you will learn techniques to stop eating compulsively”

-Although it’s a feature which has already an implicit benefit, some of your prospects may not realize that they are eating compulsively.
+Although it’s a feature that has already an implicit benefit, some of your prospects may not realize that they are eating compulsively.